 From Supported Bridge, transition into Waterfall by extending your legs up toward the ceiling.
 You may need to adjust the block or prop so you continue to feel comfortable and supported.
 Keep a slight bend in the knees and let your legs be relaxed.
 Gently hold the posture for up to 20 breaths.

 From Waterfall, on an exhale, slowly lower your feet back down onto the mat.
 Press down with your feet, lift your hips slightly, and slide the prop out from beneath you.
 Let your sacrum come back down to the mat and bring your knees toward your chest.
-Take a deep inhale and, on an exhale, lower both legs to the right.
+Take a deep inhale and, on an exhale, lower both legs to the right in Reclining Twist.
 Extend your arms out at shoulder height and gaze over the left shoulder.
 If you like, you can rest your right hand on your left thigh.
 Remain in the twist, breathing deeply into your midsection, for 10 breaths.
 Slowly bring your knees back to center and repeat on the other side, turning your head opposite your knees.

 Bring your knees back to the center of your chest and reach for the outer edges of your feet, directing your knees toward your armpits and the bottom of your feet toward the ceiling.
 Keep your low back firmly planted on the mat as you open through the hips in Happy Baby Pose.
 You can invite gentle movement into the posture by rocking side to side or straightening first one leg and then the other.
 Hold and explore the posture for 10 breaths.